Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_design.md

 #### 2.1.1.1:Enclosure-SSD-Config-For-Metadata
 To improve the speed of metadata access SSDs can be used in following ways in enclosure.
 ![Enclosure Metadata Config](images/EnclosureSSDConfig.JPG)
-- HDDs will be part of Standart Disk Group while
+- HDDs will be part of Standard Disk Group while
 - SSDs will be part of Performance Disk Group
 - Metadata volume affinity should be set for Performance
 - Ideally SSD Capacity >= Metadata Volume Size / 2